Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	- Then calculate its epsilon closure
 		- Call that a new state
 		- Mark it
+- Anything that includes an accepting state will be an accepting state

 ### Study Guide
 ![[Pasted image 20250929190113.png]]